 Patients who have already lost vision from the disease usually do not regain the original vision.
 However, vision loss from complications such as bleeding into the eye or cataracts can be regained after diabetic retinopathy treatment.
 There is evidence that proper blood sugar control can delay and limit the progression and complications of Diabetic Retinopathy for people with diabetes.

 Retinal detachment is an extremely grave eye condition that happens when the retina separates from the tissue behind it.
-One can permanently lose vision if the retina detachment isn’t repaired promptly.
-Latest Retina treatment in India is offered by Centre for Sight where we render services for retinal detachment treatment.
+One can permanently lose vision if the retina detachment isn't repaired promptly.
+Our team of expert retina specialists is well known across the country for management of even the worst case scenarios.

 Retinal tears are although different than retinal detachment, but they are often the first stage leading to retinal detachment.
-If fluid from within the eye passes through a retinal tear that can separate the retina from its underlying tissue.
-Retina surgery in Delhi and retina treatment in Hyderabad and Gurgaon has now become much easier with our various hospitals spread across these cities.
+If fluid from within the eye passes through a retinal tear that can separate the retina from its underlying tissue requiring prompt sealing of the same with lasers.

 Age Related Macular Degeneration

 Preserve your sight for the best years of your life

 Age-related macular degeneration (ARMD or AMD) is a disease that causes progressive deterioration or breakdown of the eye's macula.
 The macula is that part of the retina which is responsible for your central vision, allowing you to see fine details clearly.
 Macular degeneration is a part of body’s natural ageing process.
 It is quite common after the age of 65 years.